 - Whisk the cornstarch slurry again before pouring it into the wok.
 Bring the liquid to a rapid boil and let the sauce simmer for 30 seconds to a minute to allow the sauce to thicken slightly.

-- Add all the flash-fried eggplant back into the wok and stir to combine with the sauce.
+- Add all the eggplant back into the wok and stir to combine with the sauce.
 Turn off the heat and transfer the eggplant to a serving plate.
 Garnish the spicy eggplant with sliced scallions and toasted sesame seeds.
 Serve the spicy eggplant stir fry with jasmine rice.